 It may not look like hours-long self-care regimens you find on holistic websites.
 Yoga?
 Aromatherapy?
 Bubble baths?
 Maybe not.
 Still, do your best.
 Find time to slow down, wherever and whenever.
 Again, sorting out your priorities for internal clarity is self-care in itself.

 What must you do every day to maintain your mental and physical health?
 Find ways make it happen routinely.
 Doing so will increase a sense of comfort and wellbeing that filters down to your children as well.

 Do your best to delete the phrase “when the pandemic is over” from your thought life.
 The twists and turns of our pandemic season taughts us that the future is beyond our control.
 Instead, be present and aware.
 Dealing with what is happening now is enough.
 Do so with focus and gratitude.
 Recognize and appreciate what your kids need right now, in this chaotic period.

 There is no shortage of single parents.
 You can connect via video chat or online groups.
 In some cases, you might even be able to meet in person.
 Do not allow the pressure to lead you into isolation.
 Withdrawal will only exacerbate the problems.
 If you don’t have any sort of support system, it may be wise to find a counselor to consult for guidance.

 There is one identifiable silver lining for single parents.
 During the lockdowns, online therapy has quickly become the norm.
 This actually makes it easier for someone with a busy lifestyle to get the help they need.
 By eliminating commute time, you may find it easier to schedule your appointments.

 Working with a therapist is a proven path toward relief and recovery.
 Your weekly sessions are a safe space in which you can explore the pressures you’re facing.
 Single parents need outside input.
-Let’s set up a consultation soon and see if parent counseling is the right input for your parenting decisions and the future of your family.
+Let’s connect for a confidential consultation and get started with parent counseling to help with your parenting decisions and the future of your family.